AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/user-access.md

 You manage access to Adobe Commerce on cloud infrastructure projects and environments by adding users and assigning roles.

 Project-level access provides role-based access to a specific project.
 Environment-level access provides role-based access to environment types within the project.
-Adobe Commerce on cloud infrastructure consists of three environments types: Production, Staging, and Integration.
-The following table lists the roles
+Adobe Commerce on cloud infrastructure consists of three environment types: Production, Staging, and Integration.
+The following table lists the roles:

 | Role               | Scope       | Access     | SSH     |
 | ------------------ | ----------- | ---------- | ------- |